jpace121/github-site-old/_posts/2016-06-25-testing_results.md

 draws of current.
 I need to investigate alternate power supplies.
 I also want to see if a BJT performs better than the MOSFET, but mainly for the heck of it...

+**UPDATE 8/06/16** I tried the BJT circuit today and it was horrible.
+Solenoid clearly wasn't getting enough current to overcome the force from the spring.
+I'm definitely sticking with the MOSFET circuit.
+Also tried the other solenoid, and everythign worked fine.
+I think the issues I was seeing earlier were primarily due to issues with solenoid I was testing with breaking when I kept it engaged too long.